-The exercises will help to stretch muscles that are normally tight when you have lower back pain and strengthening the muscles that tend to be weak.
-Bearing in mind there are many causes, so make sure to get examine by a qualified professional.
+The exercises will help to stretch muscles that are normally tight when you have lower back pain and strengthen the muscles that tend to be weak.
+It’s important to incorporate exercises to reconnect and address any muscular imbalances you may have.
+Many injuries and niggles can be caused by improper muscle activation patterns.
+Bearing in mind there are many causes to back pain, so make sure you get examine by a qualified professional.
 Depending on the cause and intensity of your pain, some exercises may not be recommended and can be harmful, therefore it is important to get an accurate diagnosis.

 Start slow and gradual with these simple stretches:

 It is very common for hamstring muscles to be tight when you experience lower back pain.
+They insert on the lower part of the pelvis and lie underneath the Glutes (which also insert onto the posterior pelvis and sacrum/ lower back).
 Lie on your back and bend one knee.
-Loop a towel under the ball of your foot.
+Loop a towel or exercise band under the ball of your foot.
 Straighten your knee and slowly pull back on the towel.
+If it’s too much, or painful, then hold on to the back of your thigh and pull leg inwards.
 You should feel a gentle stretch down the back of your leg.
 Hold for 20 seconds and then repeat 2 to 4 times for each leg.

 Lie on your back with knees bent, feet hip- width distance apart and placed on the floor.
 Tighten your stomach muscles, and tilt your pelvis towards your heels until you feel a gentle arch in your lower back- then tilt your pelvis back towards you, you’ll feel your back pressing into the floor, and your hips and pelvis rocking.
 Hold for 10 seconds and repeat 8 to 12 times in a slow rocking motion.